These top REIT stocks can help investors weather a downturn.

 Dividend yield: 3.1%

-CCI has industry-leading expertise in accelerating network connections, scaling networks and building industrial networks, among other solutions.
+CCI has industry-leading expertise in accelerating network connections, scaling networks and building industrial networks.
 The company operates and leases more than 40,000 cell towers, with a presence in most major U.S. cities.
 This infrastructure connects communities and businesses to wireless services nationwide.
-With the increase in cellphone usage, and the need for more 5G networks, the company’s “organic growth is inflecting upward as the U.S. cell carriers begin their build-out of 5G networks,” Werner says.
-The company closed a strong first quarter, raising its outlook for 2021.
-CCI’s dividend is also stronger than the market median of 2.3%.
+With the increase in cellphone data usage and the need for more 5G networks, the company’s industry expertise in accelerating network connections and improving technological infrastructure supports this growth trend.
+CCI’s forward dividend yield is stronger than the market median of 2.3%.

-WELL is known for investing in properties that provide services that keep patients out of hospitals and reduce health care costs like senior housing, outpatient medical facilities and rehabilitation centers.
-Welltower has strategic partnerships with industry experts including Sunrise Senior Living, Cogir Real Estate and Brandywine Living, to name a few.
-As expenses for senior health care are expected to rise, you may be interested in buying WELL since spending among the aging population is set to increase.
-In fact, the health care industry is seen to be recession-proof since health care is usually a priority during good or poor economic conditions.
+WELL is known for investing in properties that provide services, such as senior housing, outpatient medical facilities and rehabilitation centers, designed to keep patients out of hospitals and reduce health care costs.
+Welltower has strategic partnerships with industry leaders including Sunrise Senior Living, Cogir Real Estate and Brandywine Living.
+As expenses for senior health care are expected to rise, WELL is positioned to capture some of that growth.
+In fact, the health care industry is seen to be recession-proof since it is usually a priority during good or poor economic conditions.

 REITs that can weather a downturn: